 Before making a decision, there are factors you need to put into consideration.
 But, if you have finally decided to go for poultry farming, then let me take you on a ride.

 What Is Poultry Farming?

-Poultry farming is raising different types of domestic birds as a pet, personal use, or for commercial consumption.
-You can raise these birds either for egg production, meat consumption, or for both purposes.
+Poultry farming is raising different types of domestic birds as a pet, for personal use, or for commercial consumption.
+You can also raise these birds either for egg production, meat consumption, or for both purposes.

 Types Of Poultry Farming

 There are different types of poultry birds you can decide to raise on your farm.
 The most common types are chicken, turkey, guinea fowl, geese, etc.